 While you are stuck at home with your newborn, it can feel like you are the only new mother who hasn’t escaped to cooler climbs but this isn’t the case.
 You just have to know where to find them.
 Scope out any local mother and baby groups and go along to one of their events.
 Let’s face it at this point, outings are more for your sanity than baby’s development so go out there and meet new people.

 Ok – this is a piece of advice that I struggle to follow.
 Baby E is a baby who loves her routine and we have got bedtime down to a tee!
 I am reticent to change anything that may mess up her sleep schedule but I know other mothers who this has worked a charm for.
 You will find that many venues in the Middle East only come alive at night – particularly places like the Souq!
 So do as the locals do and take advantage of the cooler night temperatures!
 The times we have done it we have had great fun!

 Aside from malls, the other thing Qatar is investing is in culture as part of its 2030 vision.
 There are several great museums in Qatar that you can visit during the summer.
 The Muesum of Islamic Art and Mathaf are must sees while in Qatar.

 Take advantage of baby’s portability and treat yourself!

 It seems hard I know, surviving summer with a newborn but I am pretty sure it only gets more difficult as baby gets older and requires constant entertainment.
 So why not take advantage of the portability and relative immobility of baby and indulge in some indoor entertainment for yourself.
 My favourites so far have been indulging in afternoon tea at the Four Seasons (see our review) and an array of business lunches at some of Doha’s finest hotels.

-What advice do you have for mothers with newborns for surviving a Middle Eastern summer?
+What advice do you have for mothers with newborns for surviving the Middle East summer?